funkhaus/wp-shopify/README.md

 # Syncing
 Your Wordpress site will now be synced to your Shopify Products and Collections.
 Products are stored as a custom post type called `wps-product`.

-The product ID meta field (stored under the key `_wshop_product_id` on a `wps-product`) connects a product to its data on Shopify; that data is treated as the source of truth for all product information.
-Prices, images, variants, names, etc. - every piece of data except Collections - will make requests directly from the Shopify store, ensuring that all information is up-to-date.
+The product ID meta field (stored under the key `_wshop_product_id` on a `wps-product`) connects a product to its data on Shopify; that data is treated as the source of truth for all product information except Collections.

+This means that prices, images, variants, names, etc. - every piece of data except Collections - will pull their information directly from the Shopify store, ensuring that everything is up-to-date.

 The only times you need to manually refresh your store (Settings > WP-Shopify > Refresh Products) are when: